vlachenal/webservices-bench/README.md

 Thrift is not designed for client side communication.

+## Mapping
+As project will test several protocols, it is relevant to test several mapping technology ...

+### Manual mapping
+Manual mapping can induce an overload of work but it permits to have a clear way of what is done.

+### Dozer

+### MapStruct

 ## TODO
 By priority order:
  - ~~Publish client side benchmark test~~ => [webservices-bench-client project](https://github.com/vlachenal/webservices-bench-client)
  - Publish results
  - ~~SOAP web service~~
+ - Implements Dozer mapping
+ - Implements MapStruct mapping
  - Protobuf web service
  - Nginx + PHP + Slim + Thrift
  - unrelevant AnCH Framework SQL + Thrift tests ...